-Based on the knowledge developed during Phase II, several actions for Strategy implementation are recommended.
+Based on the information and insight developed during Phase II, several actions for Strategy implementation are recommended.
 The information presented herein is presented to help inform future policy actions of the BAWSCA Board.

 6.1 Context for Recommended Actions

 As discussed in Section 1, the Strategy consists of three phases (see Figure 6-1):